-• Problem: On Mac OS X with native Apple look-and-feel, some exotic national keyboards may cause a conflict of menu accelerator keys with regular jEdit key bindings.
+• Problem: On macOS with native Apple look-and-feel, some exotic national keyboards may cause a conflict of menu accelerator keys with regular jEdit key bindings.
 This leads to duplicate execution of the corresponding jEdit action.

 Workaround: Disable the native Apple menu bar via Java runtime option -Dapple.laf.useScreenMenuBar=false.